stephendavidmarsh/qbdeferred/README.md

 new QBTable(dbid, fields)
 ```

 All interaction with Quickbase is done through QBTable objects, each of which represents the interface to a single Quickbase table.
-The constructor takes the DBID, and a object `fields` with key/value pairs for the fields of the table.
-The keys are names for fields that can be used in method calls on the resulting QBTable instance – whenever you provide a field to QB Deferred, you can use either one of these names or a FID.
-The value is either the FID or an object with a `fid` property and optional `inConverter` and `outConverter` properties. `inConverter` is used to automatically convert values coming from a Quickbase query, `outConverter` handles values going to Quickbase.
-As a special case, an `inConverter` of `'Date'` will convert incoming values to JavaScript Date objects (No `outConverter` is needed for Dates – QB Deferred handles them automatically).
-Otherwise, `inConverter` and `outConverter` are functions.
+The constructor takes the DBID and a object with key/value pairs for the fields of the table.
+The keys are names for the fields that can be used in method calls on the resulting QBTable instance – whenever you provide a field to QB Deferred, you can use either one of these names or a FID.
+The values give the FID and any conversions that should be applied when communicating with Quickbase.
+It can be in one of three forms:

+- It can be a number, to give a FID and apply no conversions.
+- It can be an object with a single key representing conversions to apply, with the FID as the value.
+The only keys supported are 'date' and 'numeric', for automatic conversion to and from JavaScript Date objects or Number values.
+Example: `{date: 7}`.
+- It can be an object with a `fid` property and optional `inConverter` and `outConverter` properties. `inConverter` and `outConverter` are functions. `inConverter` is used to automatically convert values coming from a Quickbase query, `outConverter` handles values going to Quickbase.
+Example: `{fid: 9, outConverter: function (x) { return x / 1000 / 3600 }}`

 Note that you can still interact with Quickbase fields that you didn't specify in your fields object using a plain FID.